smarinovic/smarinovic.github.io/_posts/2020-06-10-Custom-Encoder.md

 ## Decoder ##

-To sucessfuly decode encoded shell code, we need to preform XOR operation for every shell code byte with previously defined key ```0x0F```.
+To successfuly decode encoded shell code, we need to preform XOR operation for every shell code byte with previously defined key ```0x0F```.
-Every other byte will be skipped as it is NOP (```0x90```) instrunction.
+Every other byte will be skipped as it is NOP (```0x90```) instruction.
 We will use following registers for decoding:
 * EAX for XOR operations
 * ECX as counter for decoding stub
-* EDX as pointer to beggining of encoded (and later decoded) shell code
+* EDX as pointer to beginning of encoded (and later decoded) shell code
 * ESI as pointer to byte which we need to decode
 * EDI as pointer to memory address where decoded byte will be placed overwriting original byte